Bloc/jottly-checkpoints/07-Finishing-HTML.md

 </div>
 ```

+Refresh to see the changes.
 We've completed the basic HTML structure for our landing page!
 Now we can integrate a Skeleton grid layout and style our page.

 ### Pushing your changes